John Kelly Will Depart As Chief Of Staff, Trump Tells Reporters

-President Trump’s Chief of Staff, John Kelly, will leave the job by the end of the year, the President announced on Saturday.
+White House Chief of Staff, John Kelly, will leave the job by the end of the year, President Donald Trump announced on Saturday.

 Advertisement